Fantom-Factory/afFpm/readme.md

 It provides tools to:

-- query repositories for pod versions
+- query repositories for pods
-- install / uninstall pod versions
+- install / delete pods to / from repositories
-- update dependencies for applications
+- update dependencies for pods and Fantom projects

-It is one of those boring system libraries you quickly find you can't do without!
+It is one of those boring system libraries you can't do without!

 A typical Fantom installation only allows one version of any given pod.
-This works fine if you're just developing and running the one application.
-But if you're developing multiple applications, each requiring different versions of the same pod; then you either need multiple Fantom environments, one for each application, ... or you need FPM.
+This works fine when developing or running just one application.
+But when developing multiple projects, each requiring different versions of the same pod; then you either need multiple Fantom environments (one for each application) ... or you need FPM.

-FPM maintains a local [fanr file repository](http://fantom.org/doc/docFanr/FileRepos.html) of Fantom pods, where it keeps multiple versions of the same pod.
+FPM maintains a local [fanr file repository](http://fantom.org/doc/docFanr/FileRepos.html) of Fantom pods, where it can keep multiple versions of the same pod.
 When a Fantom application is built, test, or run via FPM; then from that repository, FPM cherry picks just the pod versions you need.

 ## Install